wim-vdw/k3s-ha-setup/README.md

 * `Ingress NGINX` controller for Kubernetes
 * `MetalLB` load-balancer implementation for bare metal Kubernetes clusters
 * `Reloader` controller to watch changes in Kubernetes ConfigMaps and Secrets
+* `cert-manager` controller to obtain and renew TLS certificates before they expire

 Control Plane Taints: